What are couch surfing communities?

 - Local communities: collections of people in cities or towns, usually made of a mix of hosts, stationary/working travelers and some of their friends

 - The global community: everyone that has participated and subscribes to the core value and ideals of non-transactional experiences

 The global community expresses itself through articles and forums, travelers and hosts staying in touch with each other, members who share their experiences and encourage others to join, and, in the past, the volunteer base that built the platform.
 The global community encapsulates the core philosophy, and so includes Couchsurfing™, its competitors, Facebook groups, and people who host and surf offline or without apps.

 Local communities are made up of individuals who love organizing events and making travelers welcome.
 They provide their members with friends, a sense of belonging, and a ton of fun.
 As probably every couch surfer has experienced at some time or another, strong local communities are amazing to experience and be a part of.

 The aim of an online service then becomes clear: serve and grow the global community, while creating and empowering local communities.

 We saw this play out through communities that were shunned in favor of the more monetizable elements.
-Forums were removed, with communities migrating onto places like Facebook and Reddit.
-Openness and transparency were gotten rid of, with the huge volunteer team collapsed to what is now a group of 25 employees.
-Hosting was solidified in cities and towns into a small group of super-hosts.
+Forums were removed, with communities migrating onto platforms like Facebook and Reddit.
+Openness and transparency were gotten rid of, with the huge volunteer team collapsed to around 25 employees.
+Hosts in cities and towns were solidified into a small group of super-hosts.
 The platform was flooded with new members in a rate and manner that changed the dynamics of trust within the community.

-You need trust for the communities and the users, not for the profits.
-The site has been fine generating revenue (pre-corona) as it mostly relies on new signups.
-The profit incentives work to get people onto the site, but not improve the experience once they're on it.
+You need trust for the communities and users, not for the profits.
+The site has been fine generating revenue as it mostly relies on new signups.
+The profit incentives work to get people onto the site, but not to improve the experience once they're on it.
 The erosion of trust has been fine for Couchsurfing™ as a company, but not for the health and longevity of its communities.